openmetalio/openmetal-docs/docs/engineers-notes/intro-to-cloud-init.md

 Cloud-init will identify the cloud it is running on, using the provided metadata from the cloud, and configure the system accordingly.
-Tasks can include things like networking configurations, drive setup, ssh access, and other server tasks before you even log into the server.
+Tasks can include things like networking configurations, drive setup, SSH access, and other server tasks before you even log into the server.

 ## Using a cloud-config script